killgrove/RomanOsteology/README.md

 [Pathology Data]

-   Killgrove, K. Submitted (July 2014).
+   Killgrove, K. In press.
 Imperialism and physiological stress in Rome (1st-3rd centuries AD).
-Manuscript submitted for edited volume, Bioarchaeology of Contact, Colonialism, and Imperialism, H. Klaus and M. Murphy, eds.
+In: Bioarchaeology of Contact, Colonialism, and Imperialism, H. Klaus and M. Murphy, eds.
 University Press of Florida.

+[Stature Data]

+   Killgrove, K. In prep (June 2015).
+Using skeletal remains as a proxy for Roman health: the potential and problems with palaeopathology, biochemistry, and postcranial morphology.
+Manuscript in preparation for Diet and Nutrition in the Roma World, C. Holleran and P. Erdkamp.
+Ashgate.

 [Sr and O Data]

-  Killgrove, K. Submitted (June 2014).
+  Killgrove, K. In prep (June 2015).
 Approaching human migration in Roman bioarchaeology using history, theory, and biochemical analyses: Case study of two cemeteries from Imperial-era Rome (1st-3rd c AD).
-Manuscript submitted to Journal of Anthropological Archaeology.
+Manuscript in prep for PLOS ONE.

   Killgrove, K. 2013.
 Biohistory of the Roman Republic: the potential of isotope analysis of human skeletal remains.
 Post-Classical Archaeologies 3: 41-62.